addyosmani/backbone-fundamentals/README.md

 Once this is done, open up two terminal windows.

-In the first, <code>cd</code> to your MongoDB bin directory or type in the complete path to it.
-You'll need to start <cpde>mongod</code>.
+In the first, `cd` to your MongoDB bin directory or type in the complete path to it.
+You'll need to start <cpde>mongod`.

 <pre>
 $ ./bin/mongod
 </pre>

-Next, in the second terminal, start the <code>mongo</code shell which will connect up to localhost by default.
+Next, in the second terminal, start the `mongo</code shell which will connect up to localhost by default.

 <pre>
 $ ./bin/mongo